 We spend a lot of our work lives in meetings.
-In many instances, poor meeting management practices result in an unproductive use of the participants' time.
-In a related post, I offer guidance on turning five common meeting scenarios into productive events.
-In this post, I offer additional ideas to support strengthening the utility, productivity, and impact of meetings.
+In many instances, poor meeting management practices result in the unproductive use of the participants' time.
+In a related article, we offer guidance on turning five common meeting scenarios into productive events.
+Here are additional ideas to support strengthening the utility, productivity, and impact of meetings.

 Meeting Management Key — Stand PAT